Comparison

 These solve different problems

 Crisp is trying to be your unified customer messaging platform.
-All your channels in one inbox.
-Email, chat, social, messaging apps.
-If you're juggling customer conversations across five different platforms, Crisp consolidates them.
+All your channels in one inbox — email, chat, social, messaging apps.
+If you're juggling customer conversations across five different platforms, Crisp consolidates them into one place and gives your team one interface to work from.

 TGLiveChat is doing one thing: website live chat routed to Telegram.
-We're not trying to replace your email or manage your Instagram DMs.
-We're making sure that when someone lands on your site and has a question, you see it instantly and reply from Telegram.
+Not trying to replace your email or manage your Instagram DMs.
+The goal is simpler — when someone lands on your site and has a question, you see it instantly and reply from Telegram.

 That's not a weakness, it's a choice.
 Crisp gives you more channels but requires you to learn and maintain their dashboard.
 TGLiveChat gives you one channel but you never leave Telegram.
 Different tradeoffs for different situations.